A special Christmas letter to my brother with autism

 You may not understand the what people would call the "true meaning of Christmas," Santa Claus or Baby Jesus being born.
 Yet, you still somehow manage to encompass the Christmas spirit and everything Christmas is about.
 I think of you when we are older and how our future Christmases will be.
 How you will still have this infectious childlike joy.
 I think of when we put the tree up in the coming years and turn on the lights that adorn it, you will react the same way you do now.
 You'll be smiling as the lights reflect, gleaming in your eyes.
 You'll yell ‘Merry Christmas everybody!’ at the top of your lungs, standing on your tiptoes.
 I even picture you doing this thirteen years from now as a thirty year old man.

-In this picture, I realise I will never lose the child I have grown up with for seventeen years.
+In this picture, I realize I will never lose the child I have grown up with for seventeen years.
 I know I will never stop hearing the first mentions of Christmas in September.
 Or how you'll always come up to me year in/year out, telling me your Christmas list repetitively in sets of three's.
 And I will always reassure you that Christmas is coming and that you will get that Thomas the Tank Engine train set and Batman action figure you’ve been asking for since the January.

 Through it all, Christmas will never leave you, or in turn leave me.
 It will be something we have in our hearts all year round, because of you, Ethan.
 You are exactly what Christmas is and means.
 You are what Charles Dickens was intending when he wanted Ebenezer Scrooge to change his miserable ways.